CobraLocker/BabaYaga-ransomware/README.md

 * Encrypting files with AES 256
 * Deleting LogonUI.exe and bootmgr
 * BSOD when ransomware is killed
-* Disabling cmd, taskmgr and regedit
+* Disabling cmd, taskmgr, regedit, gpedit, processhacker, powershell, sdclt, avast, chrome and firefox
 # How to decrypt files?
 * Decryption is impossible (encryption key is randomly generated)